 Online platforms are ripe with opportunity for payments to improve the shopping experience.
 Many are making payments feel invisible by offering integrated checkout within a few steps or even one click.
 Rideshare companies like Uber and Lyft have risen to prominence in part because they allow consumers to prepay for a ride and immediately exit the vehicle.

-Businesses looking to weave payments into their experience should adopt embedded banking solutions, which allow consumers to use payment methods such as a credit card or digital wallet to complete purchases in a few taps.
-Embedded banking can also gather rich customer data that businesses can analyze to further enhance checkout experiences, like through better advertising or cross-selling products.
+Businesses looking to weave payments into their experience should adopt embedded finance solutions, which allow consumers to use payment methods such as a credit card or digital wallet to complete purchases in a few taps.
+Embedded finance can also gather rich customer data that businesses can analyze to further enhance checkout experiences, like through better advertising or cross-selling products.

 Physical stores will remain important amid the increasing popularity of online shopping, but they must have a clear, experience-driven value proposition to entice customers.
 One opportunity is to take an approach like Apple where the store is focused on allowing customers to personally experience their products having staff members dedicated to enhancing that experience rather than spending time checking out.
 Companies like Amazon are making frictionless grab-and-go experiences where customers walk in, grab whatever store items they need, and immediately walk out.
 Other innovative experiences include bringing the easy, convenient digital checkout from e-commerce into the physical store itself.